tayganr/purviewlab/modules/module03.md

 ## 4. Bulk Edit

-Microsoft Purview allows us to perform certain operations (add/replace/remove) against a subset of attributes (Expert, Owner, Term, Classification) in bulk directly withinthe Microsoft Purview Governance Portal.
+Microsoft Purview allows us to perform certain operations (add/replace/remove) against a subset of attributes (Expert, Owner, Term, Classification) in bulk directly within the Microsoft Purview Governance Portal.

 1. Open the Microsoft Purview Governance Portal and from the **Data catalog** screen, type the asterisk character (**\***) into the search bar and hit **Enter**.